 Well, on ExpressVPN, you are allowed to connect up to five devices to the VPN servers simultaneously.
-This means you can have a PC protected by the VPN in one room, a phone under VPN protection in your pocket, a video games console for the kids making use of the VPN too, and two other devices all connected at once, which is ideal for families and mid to large-sized households.
+This means you can have a PC protected by the VPN in one room, a phone under VPN protection in your pocket, a video games console for the kids, and two other devices all connected at once, which is ideal for families and mid to large-sized households.

 Interestingly, Hotspot Shield also allows its users to have up to five simultaneous connections at once.
 So, just like ExpressVPN, it allows you, your spouse, your children, and so on all to be connected to different devices at the same time, up to a maximum of five.
 The only difference is that ExpressVPN has wider compatibility with different devices, including Linux, whereas Hotspot is a little trickier to set up on certain systems.